wsbctechnicalblog/wsbctechnicalblog.github.io/content/governance-manifestos-guardrails.md

 # Manifestos and guardrails are wolves in sheep skins

 Yes, we should focus on continuously delivering value and delighting our end-users.
 I have seen it time and time again that engineering rallies behind **manifestos** and **guardrails**, only to pivot back to doing things the way they have been done for decades, leaving a wake of rotting guidance, knowledge, and learnings.
-There are a number of reasons that even the most effective and groomed guidance, best practices, manifestos, guardrails, or whatever fancy name you may use, are forgotten, ignored, or abandoned all together.
+There are several reasons that even the most effective and groomed guidance, best practices, manifestos, guardrails, or whatever fancy name you may use, are forgotten, ignored, or abandoned all together.

 - Hard to discover them in a pile of sites, wikis, and documentation
 - Hard to keep them up-to-date and relevant for engineering